Altrix-One/frappe/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Welcome to the Frappe Framework issue tracker!
+Welcome to the Altrix One issue tracker!
 Before creating an issue, please heed the following:

 1. This tracker should only be used to report bugs and request features / enhancements to Frappe
     - For questions and general support, refer to https://stackoverflow.com/questions/tagged/frappe